oleksandr-troitskyi/insurance-refactor/Readme.md

 implementations will allow us to isolate this switch-case structure.
 - Next, we can get rid of switch-case structure in new Factory mentioned above.
 PHP ability to use variable as class reference allow us to use aliases of providers as parts of names of Repository classes with implementation of RepositoryInterface.
 So that we will follow then the Open-Closed Principle.
-With new provider, we can simply create a new Repository class.
+With a new provider, we can simply create a new Repository class.
 - We should hide library for HTTP requests under Facade.
 This gives us and opportunity to do not use all this complexity of third-party library with no need in it.